 Faculty with a research specialty in a historical figure teach from a spectrum of methodological approaches.
 These range from the position that a course in, for example, Aristotle’s ethics is primarily a course in ethics to the position that a history of philosophy course must equally study historical context.

 The Department is particularly strong in logic, the philosophy of logic, and the philosophy of mathematics.
-Roy Cook, William Hanson, and Geoffrey Hellman specialize in these areas, while other faculty members sometimes teach courses in them.
+Roy Cook and Geoffrey Hellman specialize in these areas, while other faculty members sometimes teach courses in them.

 The year-long sequence in logic takes graduate students from the basic semantics and proof theory for first-order logic through soundness, completeness, and undecidability.
 It also introduces a number of other important topics, including basic set theory, the axiomatic method, Turing machines, recursive functions, the famous meta-theorems of Gödel and Tarski, and second-order logic.